 What better way to celebrate a fall morning than by mixing up a batch of Buttermilk Pumpkin Spice Pancakes?
-These from-scratch pancakes come together with easy pantry ingredients and some extra spices and pumpkin puree to really make them shine!
+These from-scratch pumpkin pancakes come together with easy pantry ingredients and some extra spices and pumpkin puree to really make them shine!
 Learn how to make the best homemade pancakes, too.
 Makes 4 servings.

 The photos and recipe for these Buttermilk Pumpkin Pancakes were originally published on October 7, 2011.
 The photographs, the recipe and the text of this blog post were updated in October 2020.